How can I benefit from registering my details?

 If the Selection Committee decides to invite you for interview, then you will be notified by email and your candidate portal will be updated.
 Please ensure that you check your email account junk folder as your email provider may flag emails sent to you as suspected spam.

-What can I expect at the interview process?
+What can I expect at the interview?

 They will ask you questions about your previous experiences and skills, and how these relate to the criteria.
 In some circumstances candidates may be asked to give a presentation or undertake a practical exercise.
 You will be given full details of any such exercise when invited to interview.